-To protect the mental health and long-term wellbeing of children from risks associated with family breakdown, including all forms of harm, violence, emotional and psychological abuse.
+To protect children from life-threatening risks associated with family breakdown and from all forms of harm, violence and emotional and psychological abuse.

 To ensure that childrens’ rights and needs to maintain and develop relationships with those who love and care for them are widely understood, protected and observed, in accordance with the UN Convention on the Rights of the Child.

-An international community where children’s needs and rights are truly put first whenever families separate and where everyone has the knowledge and understanding to play a part in preventing the child abuse and family violence that so often accompany separation, particularly through traditional legal and court systems.
+A world where children’s needs and rights are considered paramount whenever families separate and where everyone has the knowledge and understanding to play a part in preventing the harm to children that so often accompanies separation, particularly through traditional legal and court systems.